kubecost/docs/allocation-api.md

 Longer time windows, 120 days by default, are part of an ETL pipeline that stores cost by day for each workload.
 This pipeline is updated approximately ~10 mins.
 On update, only the latest day is rebuilt to reduce load on the underlying data store.
 Currently this ETL pipeline is stored in memory and is built any time the pod restarts.
 ETL is built with daily granularity for UI improved performance.
 Daily aggregations default to `UTC` but timezones can be configured with the `utcOffset` within [values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml#L102).

 Returning cached data from either caching layer typically takes < 300ms on medium-sized clusters.
+To guarentee you bypass both caches, you can set `etl=false` and
+`disableCache=false`.

 Have questions?
 Email us at <team@kubecost.com>.